spring-media/red-sourcepoint-cmp/src/vue/components/PrivacyManager/README.md

 # PrivacyManager Component

-The PrivacyManager component is a renderless component which provides an interface to the function `loadPrivacyManagerModal` of the [tcf-v2](../../../tcf-v2) package.
+The PrivacyManager component is a renderless component which provides an interface to the [tcf-v2](../../../tcf-v2) package.

 ## API